vibhudadhichi/blockchain-nanodegree-project-2/README.md

     3) successful validation of the Blockchain instance after addition of 20 blocks
     4) invalidation script that hacks body of 3 blocks in the Blockchain instance
     5) failed validation of the Blockchain after hack
-2. Test using individual Node.js REPL commands (see below)
+2. Test using individual Node.js REPL commands

 ## IMPORTANT!
+Read before proceeding with any Test Option.
-All Blockchain class methods, including `addBlock()` method is now async and return Promise.
+All Blockchain class methods, including `addBlock(block)` method, are now async and return Promise.

 It means, the below `for` loop, which was provided in the project input README.md, __does not work anymore__.
 ```
 // BELOW CODE IS SYNC!
-// It will fail to populate the blocks in the Blockchain, because addBlock() is async now.
+// It will fail to populate the blocks in the Blockchain, because addBlock(block) is async now.
 // 5: Generate 10 blocks using a for loop
 for (var i = 0; i <= 10; i++) {
   blockchain.addBlock(new Block("test data "+i));
 }
 ```
-You need to use async `for` loop to populate the blocks in the Blockchain.
+Instead, you need to use `for` loop to populate the blocks in the Blockchain that takes into account the async nature of `addBlock(block)`.
 Like:
 ```
+const TOTAL_BLOCKS = 20;
+const ASYNC_WAIT_INTERVAL = 300;
 for(let i = 1; i <= TOTAL_BLOCKS; i++) {
     let b = new Block("simple " + i);
     setTimeout(() => {